raghav1086/business/docs/DEVELOPMENT_PLAN.md

 ## Executive Summary

-This document provides a comprehensive development plan for the Vyapar App, breaking down all 35 modules into sprints with effort estimation, dependencies, and resource requirements.
+This document provides a comprehensive development plan for the Business App, breaking down all 35 modules into sprints with effort estimation, dependencies, and resource requirements.
 The plan is organized into 5 major phases with a total of 48 sprints (2-week sprints).

 ### Key Metrics
 - **Total Modules:** 35